Understand and Overcome Overactive Anger

 Understand Overactive Anger: A Protective Pattern

-It is important to note that this pattern is not your essence, but a conditioned strategy: a set of carefully designed shields guarding against difficult feelings such as hurt, rejection, disappointment, sadness, or shame.
-When vulnerability felt dangerous, when boundaries were repeatedly crossed, when anger was the only emotion that felt powerful enough to keep you safe — these patterns stepped in to protect you.
+At a time when exposing your vulnerability felt dangerous, when your boundaries were repeatedly crossed, when anger was the only emotion that felt powerful enough to keep you safe — your nervous sytem used this pattern to protect you.

 What Causes Overactive Anger?

-Overactive anger reactions aren't random, nor are they a character flaw.
-When we find ourselves caught in these patterns, it's rarely about lacking willpower or choosing to be angry — rather, we're operating from sophisticated safety systems our brain has developed to protect us from emotional pain.
-Those systems are the product of two forces meeting: our external conditions that made vulnerability feel dangerous, and an inner capacity for mobilising intense energy as a way to stay protected and maintain agency.
+Overactive anger reactions are not signs of fundamentally being a bad person or being unable to self-control.
+This pattern developed at the meeting of two forces: your external conditions that made vulnerability feel dangerous, and an inner capacity for mobilising intense energy as a way to stay protected and maintain agency.

-If you grew up in an environment where expressing softer emotions like sadness or fear was discouraged or unsafe, showing vulnerability might immediately trigger old fears of being hurt or dismissed.
-Instead of feeling that vulnerability, you may default to anger as a way to feel more powerful or in control.
+If you grew up in an environment where expressing softer emotions like sadness or fear was discouraged or unsafe, exposing your more vulnerable side might immediately trigger old fears of being hurt or dismissed.
+Instead of feeling and sitting with that vulnerability, you may automatically default to anger as a way to feel more powerful or in control.

 Overactive anger typically develops when: